granthooks/Carrier/memory-bank/activeContext.md

     * Mechanism for creating new tasks in `AgentTasks` (manual, API, triggered by goals).

 ## Notes
 The project has successfully integrated the initial MCP server functionality.
-A major architectural addition, the `ContinuousRuntime`, has been implemented to enable proactive, goal-driven agent behavior based on SOPs defined in NocoDB.
+A major architectural addition, the `AgentRuntime` (formerly `ContinuousRuntime`), has been implemented to enable proactive, goal-driven agent behavior based on SOPs defined in NocoDB.
 This runtime runs as a separate asynchronous task for each eligible agent, processing steps defined in the `SOP_Steps` table and managing state in the `AgentTasks` table via the `nocodb` MCP server.
-Validation ensures the runtime only starts if required NocoDB tools are available.
+Validation ensures the runtime only starts if required NocoDB tools are available. # Renamed class

-The existing reactive runtime loop (based on client messages) remains, and the proactive `ContinuousRuntime` operates alongside it.
-The reactive loop can query the `AgentTasks` table to provide status updates on proactive work.
+The existing reactive runtime loop (based on client messages) remains, and the proactive `AgentRuntime` operates alongside it.
+The reactive loop can query the `AgentTasks` table to provide status updates on proactive work. # Renamed class

-The next critical steps involve setting up the NocoDB tables with actual SOP data and thoroughly testing the `ContinuousRuntime`'s execution logic, state management, and interaction with the agent's tool execution capabilities.
-The memory system implementation also remains ongoing.
+The next critical steps involve setting up the NocoDB tables with actual SOP data and thoroughly testing the `AgentRuntime`'s execution logic, state management, and interaction with the agent's tool execution capabilities.
+The memory system implementation also remains ongoing. # Renamed class
 </final_file_content>

 IMPORTANT: For any future changes to this file, use the final_file_content shown above as your reference.
 This content reflects the current state of the file, including any auto-formatting (e.g., if you used single quotes but the formatter converted them to double quotes).
 Always base your SEARCH/REPLACE operations on this final version to ensure accuracy.